 Look closely at what amenities the hotel has to offer

 Take a close look to ensure your preferred hotel has exactly what you need before booking.
 Will you need a parking space for your vehicle?
 Is it included in the price?
 Is the lot located onsite or offsite?
 How about the WiFi?
 Is it both unlimited and free?
-These are all important things to evaluate before booking.
+These are all important things to evaluate before choosing a hotel in Paris.

 Check out the online reviews

 Read the online reviews posted on websites like TripAdvisor or Google and focus on the most recent posts.
 Look for consistencies among reviews and you should get a good idea of what to expect.
-Also look for patterns among the negative reviews, and take them into consideration before choosing your hotel.
+Also, look for patterns among the negative reviews, and take them into consideration before choosing a hotel in Paris.
 Another option is to search for various travel bloggers who have written about their experiences at a particular hotel.